-Beginning in August, faculty, staff, and students returning to campus will receive a RT-PCR test for SARS-CoV-2 (the virus that causes COVID-19).
+Faculty, staff, and students receive a RT-PCR test for SARS-CoV-2 (the virus that causes COVID-19).
 A PCR – or polymerase chain reaction test – detects the presence of viral RNA (ribonucleic acid).
 According to the CDC, this type of test is the recommended method for diagnosing infection.

-The initial test and ongoing weekly testing will take place in the Multipurpose Athletic Center (MAC) with designated areas for students and faculty/staff.
+Weekly testing takes place in the Multipurpose Athletic Center (MAC) with designated areas for students and faculty/staff.
 The test is a self-administered nasal swab conducted in the presence of a health services professional.
-Samples will be processed at the Broad Institute of MIT and Harvard lab, which has begun processing COVID-19 test samples from patients across New England and will soon be handling up to 50,000 tests a day.
-Bryant was an early participant in this program and has been testing Physician Assistant students in a pilot, allowing them to return to on-campus classes in June.
+Samples will be processed at the Broad Institute of MIT and Harvard lab, which processes COVID-19 test samples from patients across New England.

 Faculty, staff, and students returning to campus must comply with campus entry protocols and self-certify, on a daily basis, that they have no COVID-19 symptoms or risk factors using Bryant's Health Checker, also available via the mobile app.
 Those with a fever or other symptoms/risk factors should stay home or in their dorm and not come to campus.